Higher Education Teaching

 As a Senior Fellow of the Higher Education Academy, I am a well-credentialed, experienced teacher and module leader, able to deliver high-quality content in the context of higher education.

 I have developed an open science state-of-the-art digital research infrastructure through my YouTube Partner channel.
-My team uses the platform as a vehicle to host journal clubs, talks, and develop international collaborations.
+My team uses the platform to host journal clubs and talks and develop international collaborations.
+I aim to impact neuroscience teaching and freely share science education positively.

 University of Bordeaux, EMN International Master, model leader Neuroimaging (3 ECTS)